The Highly Sensitive Person Theory

 • HSP’s can be more easily overwhelmed.
 HSP’s have a heightened awareness of their environments and can be overwhelmed by excess input.

 • This trait is not a new discovery, but it has been misunderstood.
 HSP’s previously were viewed as individuals with introversion but 30% of HSPs are extroverts.
 Additionally, the HSP trait has also been called inhibitedness or neuroticism by some.
-While some HSPs behave in these ways Aron posits it is not innate to do so and not the basic trait.
+While some HSPs behave in these ways, Aron posits it is not innate to do so and not the basic trait.

 In my research into this theory, I was interested in learning about what influences the development of this trait.
 A number of causes can be correlated with this trait.
 Factors such as early childhood experiences, genetics, environment and/or evolution appear to be at play.
 In addition to providing insight into the cause of the trait, Arons research goes further into the common experiences, strengths and challenges of HSP’s.

-Challenges
+Challenges of HSP’s

-Strengths
+Strengths of HSP’s

-Some of the strengths HSP's can experience are high levels of empathy, intuition, creativity, self care skills and observational skills.
-Each strength is individual to the person and their willingness and interest in self-development.
-As a HSP, I find myself to be empathetic and observant but skills like intuition and creativity have taken me longer to develop through intentionality.
-As someone with the HSP trait, the path to self-discovery felt natural and integral to my happiness and I am happy I found this research.
 Since learning about this trait, I have become more intentional about self-awareness, self care, slowing down and embracing the little joys in life.
 This has allowed me to love my life as someone with the HSP trait!
 If you have found that some of this information resonates with you then I encourage you to learn more about this trait.

-Getting support
+Getting support as a HSP

 Navigating life as a HSP can be beautiful but sometimes overwhelming as you learn to harness your strengths and appreciate your trait.
 Seeking the support of others and fostering connection with others is important.
 Learning how to care for yourself and allow others to care for you is important.
 Two Roads offers a number of supports that allow for personal development and self care on your journey.
 To learn more about the Highly Sensitive person a number of resources are available.